These are the snake species you should give a wide berth.

 There are plenty of other venomous snake species out there.
 There are tons of rattler subspecies we didn't get into like the Eastern Massasauga, the prairie rattlesnake and the pygmy rattlesnake.
 There are also venomous species like the Texas coral snake and the eastern coral snake that strike fear in people.

 But bites are rare, and deadly bites are even rarer.
-The snakes we profiled here are the main ones you should be able to identify in your outdoor adventures, and need to steer clear of.
+The North American snakes we profiled here are the main ones you should be able to identify in your outdoor adventures, and need to steer clear of.
+Remember, most of them are more interested in the rodents and small amphibians they prey upon than in attacking a human.
+Remember that there are also harmless non-venomous snakes like kingsnakes, corn snakes, milk snakes, and rat snakes that look dangerous, but are are not in any way.

 If your outdoor activities lead you to common snake territory, a good pair of snake boots is a far less expensive option than a hospital bill.